All Episodes

 A montage, a drive-by media montage from last night and this morning.

-And who we got here.
+And who we got here?

-The names matter, they don't matter.
+The names matter.

-We got people from CNN, we got people from ABC, we get people from Newsweek.
+We get people from Newsweek.

-Um, and that's pretty much it.
+And that's pretty much it.

-A montage uh reporting on these Iranian hostages.
+A montage reporting on these Iranian hostages.

 President Bush used the word hostage.